2000s United States housing bubble

 Fig. 1: Robert Shiller's plot of U.S. home prices, population, building costs, and bond yields, from Irrational Exuberance, 2nd ed.
 Shiller shows that inflation-adjusted U.S. home prices increased 0.4% per year from 1890 to 2004 and 0.7% per year from 1940 to 2004, whereas U.S. census data from 1940 to 2004 shows that the self-assessed value increased 2% per year.

-The 2000s United States housing bubble or house price boom or 2000s housing cycle was a sharp run up and subsequent collapse of house asset prices affecting over half of the U.S. states.
-In many regions a real estate bubble, it was the impetus for the subprime mortgage crisis.
-Housing prices peaked in early 2006, started to decline in 2006 and 2007, and reached new lows in 2011.
+During the 2000s, United States housing prices experienced a sharp run up and subsequent collapse affecting over half of the U.S. states.
+In many regions, a real estate bubble was the impetus for the subprime mortgage crisis.
+Housing prices, which peaked in early 2006, started to decline in 2006 and 2007, and reached new lows in 2011.
 On December 30, 2008, the Case–Shiller home price index reported the largest price drop in its history.
 The credit crisis resulting from the bursting of the housing bubble is an important cause of the Great Recession in the United States.

 Increased foreclosure rates in 2006–2007 among U.S. homeowners led to a crisis in August 2008 for the subprime, Alt-A, collateralized debt obligation (CDO), mortgage, credit, hedge fund, and foreign bank markets.
-In October 2007, Henry Paulson, the U.S. Secretary of the Treasury, called the bursting housing bubble "the most significant risk to our economy".
+In October 2007, Henry Paulson, the U.S. secretary of the treasury, called the bursting housing bubble "the most significant risk to our economy".

 A bubble had the potential to affect not only on home valuations, but also mortgage markets, home builders, real estate, home supply retail outlets, Wall Street hedge funds held by large institutional investors, and foreign banks, increasing the risk of a nationwide recession.
-Concerns about the impact of the collapsing housing and credit markets on the larger U.S. economy caused President George W. Bush and the Chairman of the Federal Reserve Ben Bernanke to announce a limited bailout of the U.S. housing market for homeowners who were unable to pay their mortgage debts.
+Concerns about the impact of the collapsing housing and credit markets on the larger U.S. economy caused President George W. Bush and the chairman of the Federal Reserve Ben Bernanke to announce a limited bailout of the U.S. housing market for homeowners who were unable to pay their mortgage debts.